meekaalankwiki mihši-maalhsa – mikaalitioni waapaahšiki siipionki

 Once the plan was agreed to, the communities organized themselves as described and advanced on the Mihši-maalhsa.
 Just as the sun was beginning to peek over the horizon, the Delaware, Shawnee, and Myaamia hit the isolated camp on the northwestern bank of the Waapaahšiki Siipiiwi.
 The first volley of gunfire took the camp completely by surprise.
 Within minutes the entire camp was overrun.
 The survivors fled in a disorganized fashion across the river and immediately spread chaos within the larger camp.

 The right and left wings of the army of the Taawaawa Siipiiwi quickly moved into position on the edges of the camp while the Mihši-maalhsa were focused on the Delaware, Shawnee, and Myaamia attacking the center.
-The Wyandot, Haudenosaunee, Ottawa, Ojibwa, and Pottawatomi moved mostly unobserved through the forested bottomland.
+The Wyandot, Haudenosaunee, Ottawa, Ojibwa, and Potawatomi moved mostly unobserved through the forested bottomland.
 Once in position, they too began to pour musket fire into the Mihši-maalhsa camp.

 Within a few short minutes, the army of Taawaawa Siipiiwi had completely surrounded the camp.
 From their positions behind trees, they could fire up into the Mihši-maalhsa without exposing themselves to return fire.
 They also quickly noticed that their enemy was not taking into account the slight change in elevation between the camp and forested areas.
 Most of the Mihši-maalhsa fire, both from muskets and cannon, was going into the treetops.
 In some cases, the fire was hitting tree limbs thirty feet over the heads of the Taawaawa Siipiiwi men.[12]